Snowdonia: Rivers and lakes

 There are few natural bodies of water of any size in Wales; Snowdonia is home to most.
-Besides Bala Lake, a few lakes occupy glacial troughs, including Llyn Padarn and Llyn Peris at Llanberis and Tal-y-llyn Lake south of Cadair Idris.
+Besides Llyn Tegid, a few lakes occupy glacial troughs, including Llyn Padarn and Llyn Peris at Llanberis and Tal-y-llyn Lake south of Cadair Idris.
 Llyn Dinas, Llyn Gwynant, and Llyn Cwellyn to the south and west of Snowdon feature in this category, as do Llyn Cowlyd and Llyn Ogwen on the margins of the Carneddau.
 There are numerous small lakes occupying glacial cirques, owing to the intensity of past glacial action in Snowdonia.
 Known generically as tarns, examples are Llyn Llydaw, Glaslyn and Llyn Du'r Arddu on Snowdon, Llyn Idwal within the Glyderau and Llyn Cau on Cadair Idris.

 There are two large wholly man-made bodies of water in the area, Llyn Celyn and Llyn Trawsfynydd, whilst a number of the natural lakes have had their levels artificially raised.
 Marchlyn Mawr reservoir and Ffestiniog Power Station's Llyn Stwlan are two cases where natural tarns have been dammed as part of pumped storage hydro-electric schemes.

 A fuller list of the lakes within the area is found at List of lakes of Wales.
 In 2023, the park standardised its Welsh language lake names, to be also used in English.